johnnyfers/Cards-Game-NESTJS/docs/documentation.md

 - GET :: card/list [List all player's cards/List all player's cards by given name]

-- Access http://localhost:3000/api/#/ for complete overview
+- Access http://localhost:3000/api/#/ for a complete overview